 In hindsight this was a silly concern.
 I immediately fell in love with software development.
 Over the next 6 months when work was over my life was in person classes, coding my weekly homework challenges, or consuming article after article online learning about development.
 Four months into my bootcamp I started applying to roles.
 Ultimately I accepted an offer with Hilton where I have been ever since!

-Today my primary focus involves primarily front end concerns (React, TypeScript, Redux, graphql, tailwind, css-in-js, etc.).
+Today my primary focus involves primarily front end concerns (React, Typescript, Redux, React Query, Graphql, Tailwind, css-in-js, etc.).
 But as a constant learner I am also looking into backend technologies, AWS and even machine learning.
 It is my hope over time to have a wide range of knowledge that can be applied to a variety of problems.

 The best part of development to me is that there is always a new challenge to be solved.
 And often we don't have the right answers right away.
 It is working hard and learning how to solve these problems that excites me about being in development.
 And I do feel I am at home finally.